YSKRepo/Sele_Commands/README.md

 # Sele_Commands
 The repo. consist of Selenium commands which are used frequently while creation of script

+Author: Yash Kadam